rust-project-primer/book/src/testing/mutations.md

 [cargo-mutants book](https://mutants.rs/)

-*This book explains how cargo-mutants works, and how it can be deployed in Rust projects to find
+*This book explains how cargo-mutants works, and how it can be deployed in Rust projects to find areas where bugs might be lurking.*